brielin/Popcorn/README.md

 1. Compute mode: computing cross-population scores from a reference panel, these roughly correspond to the similarity of the LD at each SNP across the populations
-2. Fit mode: fitting the heritability and transethnic genetic correlation of a pair of summary statistics files to the scores
+2. Fit mode: fitting the heritability and cross-population genetic correlation of a pair of summary statistics files to the scores

 # NOTE
+Popcorn was written in Python 2.7 in 2015.
+It was ported to Python 3(.7) in May 2022 by shafayetrahat (THANKS!!!).
+If you run into trouble with the new Python 3 version please contact us or raise an issue here.

-Popcorn was written in Python 2.7.
-This repo is the version of Python 3+ .
-Please note this software was written in 2015, and I am not currently working on any projects using this tool for analysis.
-Thus, I do not anticipate additional development of this package in the near future.
-If you would like to or have ported this code to Python3, or you have generally found/fixed bugs, I am always happy to review a pull request.
+Please note that I am not currently working on any projects using this tool for analysis and am generally very busy with many other active projects.
+I do not anticipate additional development of this package in the near future.
+If you have found/fixed bugs, I am always happy to review a pull request.
 I do try to respond to emails or issues on here, but please note all maintence of this package happens in my spare time therefore I may be (sometimes very) slow to respond.